What is Diacomit and how is it used?

 The risk of suicidal thoughts or behavior was generally consistent among drugs in the data analyzed.
 The finding of increased risk with AEDs of varying mechanisms of action and across a range of indications suggests that the risk applies to all AEDs used for any indication.
 The risk did not vary substantially by age (5-100 years) in the clinical trials analyzed.
 Table 1 shows absolute and relative risk by indication for all evaluated AEDs.

-Table 1: Risk by Indication for Antiepileptic Drugs in
+Table 1.
+Risk by Indication for Antiepileptic Drugs in the Pooled Analysis

 The relative risk for suicidal thoughts or behavior was higher in clinical trials for epilepsy than in clinical trials for psychiatric or other conditions, but the absolute risk differences were similar for the epilepsy and psychiatric indications.